|3||Sense of Duty||2:13|

-Affairs of State is a collection of orchestral tracks in varied moods yet unified by all sharing a majestic stately feel.
-The intention is that they would be well suited for use in documentaries about Royalty, National Institutions, Stately Homes indeed anything which requires something with a hint of formality.
+The intention of the album is that the tracks would all be well suited for use in documentaries about Royalty, National Institutions, Stately Homes indeed anything which requires something with a hint of formality.

 So what makes music sound formal in that way?
 There are plenty of famous classical works such as Handel’s Zadok The Priest and Water Music & Elgar’s Pomp & Circumstance Marches that have been used innumerable times to convey royalty, aristocracy, traditional institutions.
 Apart from wanting to avoid the thankless task of attempting to write classical music that stands up well against some formidable originals, I was also after something that was slightly less ‘in your face’ royal!
 What a lot of those classical works share though is a very measured and reinforced sense of pulse, a kind of processional quality if you like and it was this I took as a starting point.